github/opensource.guide/overviews/os-contributing/index.md

 ### Documentation and Wikis

-Many larger projects must beyond go the readme to give instructions for use.
+Many larger projects must beyond go the readme to give instructions for how people can use their project.
 In such cases you'll often find a link to another file or a folder named 'docs' in the repository.
 Alternatively, the repository may instead use the GitHub wiki to break down documentation.

+_[Note: @jlord it would be great to link to a project with a docs folder and D3's wiki.]_

 ![d3 wiki](d3-wiki.png)